 Very important: Make sure to finish all the steps on the to-do list that appears after you submit your application.
-Select “Continue to Enrollment” and enroll in the plan you choose, even if it’s the same plan you had in 2014.
+Select “Continue to Enrollment” and enroll in the plan you choose, even if it’s the same plan you had.
 If you don’t, your updates won’t be sent to the health insurance company.

 What If I Don’t Report Changes to the Health Insurance Marketplace?

 If you don’t report changes to the marketplace you may get too much cost assistance and owe money at the end of the year, not get all the cost assistance you are entitled too, or even lose your cost assistance all together!